Solon-Dev/Solon/README.md

 ## 💬 Support & Feedback

 Have a bug report or a feature request?
 Please **[open an issue](https://github.com/DontaRuffin/aegis-backend/issues)** on this repository!
-Your feedback is critical to making Aegis better.
+Your feedback is critical to making Solon better.

 ## 📜 License